Anita-devops/Project3/Project3.md

 ![Apache Status3](Images/Apache-Status3-39.png)

-- Go back to Todo folder and run the command below, the app should open and start running on localhost:3000
+- Go back to Todo directory and run the command below, the app should open and start running on localhost:3000

 `apm run dev`
 ![Apache Status3](Images/Apache-Status3-40.png)